Artemio Abu: Career

-On his junior years, Abu served officer aboard various ships of the Coast Guard and the Bureau of Fisheries and Aquatic Resources, such as the MCS 3008, the BRP Ilocos Norte (SARV-3501) and the BRP EDSA II (SARV-002, where after his tour of duty at sea, he earned his Command-at-Sea Badge, and earned the "Ship of the Year" awards on his tour of duty as commanding officer of the ships.
+On his junior years, Abu served officer aboard various ships of the Coast Guard and the Bureau of Fisheries and Aquatic Resources (BFAR) before being named as the commanding officer aboard three ships: the BFAR MCS 3008, the BRP Ilocos Norte (SARV-3501) and the BRP EDSA II (SARV-002), where after his tour of duty at sea, he earned his Command-at-Sea Badge, and earned the "Ship of the Year" awards on his tour of duty as commanding officer of the ships.
 Abu also served as the provincial head of Coast Guard forces in Camarines Norte, Masbate and in Palawan, where his command in various stations was awarded as the "Station of the Year".
-Abu also served as the director for academics, a instructor under the Coast Guard Education and Training Command, where he was assigned as Course Director of three various Coast Guard Officer Courses, and an evaluator for the maritime training council of the Philippines.
+Abu also served as the director for academics, an instructor under the Coast Guard Education and Training Command, where he was assigned as Course Director of three various Coast Guard Officer Courses, and an evaluator for the maritime training council of the Philippines.
 Abu also represented the Philippines in various conferences worldwide, among them is the Maritime Safety and Risk Analysis conference in Nova Scotia, Canada and the Philippine-Japan-Indonesia Marine Pollution Exercise (MARPOLEX) in Sorong, Indonesia.
 He also served as the head of the Philippine delegation during the International Maritime Organization Conventions in three different locations, in London, in South Korea and in Thailand, as well as in seminars in Canada, United States, Hawaii, United Kingdom, France, Indonesia, Japan, Singapore, and on Western Australia.

 Abu's operational assignments also include being a staff member of three directorate offices, namely the Weapons, Communications and Information System (CG-11), Ships and Aircraft Repair and Maintenance (CG-10), and Education and Training (CG-12).
 On the aftermath of the 2006 Guimaras oil spill, Abu served as one of the advisers for oil retrieval operations.
 He also served as the commander of the Coast Guard Ready Force, where he subsequently serves as a member of the technical design group for the acquisition of patrol vessels from France and Japan, which became known as the Boracay-class patrol boats, the BRP Gabriela Silang (OPV-8301) and the Parola-class patrol vessels.